 457(b) Contribution Limits

 While this is the standard, some 457(b) plans have even better catch-up contribution limits if you are within 3 years of retiring.
 This is called a 3-year catch-up.
-If your company is one of those, then you could possibly put in up to $38,000 per year instead.
+If your company is one of those, then you could possibly put in up to $39,000 per year instead for 2021 and 2020.

 Some 457(b) plans may also let you make larger catch-ups if you have at least 15 years of service with the same employer.
 This is called the 15-year rule.